blumixid/docs/manageapps/app_mng.md

     * ibmbluemix: (1.0.0-20140707-1250)-(1.0.0-20150409-1328)

   Go to the Instance Details page in the {{site.data.keyword.Bluemix_notm}} web console and select **Actions** to see the UI.
+  The *trace* utility is not available when the application was started using the "-b buildpack" option.

   The *trace* utility does not start *proxy*.

 ##How to configure App Management
 {: #configure}

 To enable App Management utilities, set the *BLUEMIX_APP_MGMT_ENABLE* environment variable and restage your application.
-Multiple utilities can be enabled by separating them with a “+”.
+Multiple utilities can be enabled by separating them with a `+`?

 For example, to enable devconsole and *shell* utilities, run the following command: